Lunar standstill: Apparent position of the Moon during standstill

 The azimuth (horizontal direction) of moonrise and moonset varies according to the Moon's tropical month of 27.322 days, while the azimuth variation during each tropical month varies with the lunar standstill period (18.613 years).

 Due to the effect mentioned above, the time (at latitudes not too close to the equator) when the Moon is at its absolutely greatest angle above the horizon (its "altitude angle") over the course of the 18.6-year cycle occurs about a week after new moon if it's in the spring, or a week before new moon if it's in the autumn.
 This means that it will be a half moon, and will be at this highest point at sundown (in the spring) or sunrise (in the autumn).
 In the winter, three months away from that time, the Moon will be almost as high (about half a Moon diameter less) as a full Moon at midnight.
 Also at other times during the 18.6-year cycle the full moon will be highest at midnight in midwinter, near the time of the lunistice of the tropical month.

 For a latitude of 55° north or 55° south on Earth, the following table shows moonrise and moonset azimuths for the Moon's narrowest and widest arc paths across the sky.
 The azimuths are given in degrees from true north and apply when the horizon is unobstructed.
 Figures for a time midway between major and minor standstill are also given.

-The arc path of the full Moon generally reaches its widest in midwinter and its narrowest in midsummer.
-The arc path of the new Moon generally reaches its widest in midsummer and its narrowest in midwinter.
-The arc path of the first quarter Moon generally reaches its widest in midspring and its narrowest in midautumn.
-The arc path of the last quarter Moon generally reaches its widest in midautumn and its narrowest in midspring.
+The arc path of the full Moon generally reaches its widest in midwinter and its narrowest in midsummer, and vice versa for the arc path of the new Moon.
+The arc path of the first quarter Moon generally reaches its widest in midspring and its narrowest in midautumn, and vice versa for the arc path of the last quarter Moon.